1. Planning and shooting

 These can happen at any time of the day but location portraits are generally built into the timeline shortly after the ceremony.

-In addition to the location portraits some collections will include the option of a sunset / after dark session for some more intimate images, (I’ve written a blog post about this).
-While these will often be staged in a scenic location and may be specially lit but again the emphasis is on getting natural looks as opposed to rigid poses.
+In addition to these location portraits the top collection will include the option of an after dark session for some more intimate images, (I’ve written a blog post about this).
+These will often be staged in a scenic location and may be specially lit but again, the emphasis is on getting natural looks as opposed to rigid poses.
 It can be a nice little time out after a hectic day.
 A sunset session may be possible depending on the time of year and your schedule.

 Anything goes here but I love doing these later in the day when the light gets interesting.
 Think big and factor in travel time.